Concave tents: a new tool for constructing concave reformulations of a large class of nonconvex optimization problems: Constructing concave tents via conic optimization

 We can think of $g$ as the result of a double lifting.
-First, we lift the $f$ into a higher dimensional space to obtain $f_{lift}$ defined on the extreme points of $\GG(\XX)$, for which we build, in a second lifting step, a concave tent over $\GG(\XX)$.
+First, we lift the $f$ into a higher dimensional space to obtain a function $f_{lift}$ defined on the extreme points of $\GG(\XX)$, for which we build, in a second lifting step, the function $g$, which is a concave tent of $f_{lift}$ over $\GG(\XX)$.
 The necessary condition in \cref{thm:ExistenceofCT} is circumvented since even a non-extreme point $\x\in\conv(\XX)\cap\XX$ corresponds to a point $(\x,\x\x\T)$ in the lifted space that is an extreme point of $\GG(\XX)$.
+Also, the boundedness condition on $\XX$ is alleviated since in the proof of \cref{thm:ConcaveTentOverExtreme} it is merely needed (in the guise of \eqref{eqn:Nec2}) to ensure the variables $\Xb=\x\x\T$ whenever $\x\in\XX$, but this feature is absorbed by the structure of $\XX_{lift}$ in the theorem above.

 The function $h$ is replaced by $\bar{h}$ which can have a more complicated structure since it only needs to be concave in the lifted space.
-For example, $\bar{h}$ can be the pointwise infimum of linear functions $\bar{h} \coloneqq \inf_{i\in\II}\lrbr{\Qb_i\bullet\Xb+2\q_i\T\x+q_i}$ in the lifted space so that in under the restriction $\Xb = \x\x\T$ the function becomes the pointwise infimum of (not necessarily convex) quadratic functions in the original space of variables.
+For example, $\bar{h}$ can be the pointwise infimum of linear functions $\bar{h}(\x,\Xb) \coloneqq \inf_{i\in\II}\lrbr{\Qb_i\bullet\Xb+2\q_i\T\x+q_i}$ in the lifted space so that in under the restriction $\Xb = \x\x\T$ the function becomes the pointwise infimum of (not necessarily convex) quadratic functions in the original space of variables.
 If we set $\bar{h}$ to be a quadratic function and $f$ to be constant zero then the above theorem recovers \eqref{thm:chlifting}.
+Thus, our theory can be seen as an expansion of the classical copositive optimization framework discussed in the introduction.

-It is well known that even linear optimization over $\GG(\XX)$ can be very difficult and we will defer investigations on how to navigate this difficulty to future research.
+It is well known that even linear optimization over $\GG(\XX)$ can be very difficult let alone nonlinear optimization.
+We will defer investigations on how to navigate this difficulty to future research.
 Therefore, our discussion henceforth will focus on the concave tents described in \cref{thm:ConcaveTentOverExtreme}.